netgroup-polito/frog4-sdn-do/README_INSTALL.md

 The only user is "admin" (username:admin, password:admin, tenant:admin_tenant).

 All the tables will be empty, except "user" and "tenant".

+### Set up the SDN Controller

+The SDN controller should be completed with additional bundles that provides needed API to the sdn-do:

+1) If you need the support to export available SDN application as NF, you need to install a nf-monitor bundle and activate it.
+On ONOS, you can use [this bundle](https://github.com/netgroup-polito/onos-applications/tree/master/apps-capabilities), following the instructions provided on the repository.

+2) If you are using the sdn-do on an ovsdb-based network (e.g., Mininet) and you need to deploy graphs having GRE-endpoints you need to install (on ONOS) the [ovsdb-rest bundle](https://github.com/opennetworkinglab/onos-app-samples/tree/master/ovsdb-rest).

 ### Start the Domain Orchestrator (HTTP)